 Bond of Brothers

-“What happened with Mary?”
+“What happened to Mary?”
 Mitch looked more concerned.
 “Did she have another fainting spell?”

 “I don’t know,” Wes said in a grim tone.
 He slumped his arms between his knees as he paused to talk.
 “She never came home.
 I waited up all night, thinking she was just going to pull another oh-dark-hundred on me, but Gabriel came up just before sunrise.
 She still hasn’t come home.”